DevOps Pipelines: Azure Full Stack with one REST Call

 Variable Groups

-Variable groups allows us to create sets of variables and Link them to our Builds so we dont have to recreate variables and use them in a repetitive manner.
+Variable groups in DevOps Pipelines allows us to create sets of variables and Link them to our Builds so we dont have to recreate variables and use them in a repetitive manner.
 From Library create a new Variable Group with the variables we are going to need, in fact you will notice in the Azure CLI Tasks some variables are written with parenthesis like $(rgName);these are from the Variable Group.
 Remember to Link it to the Pipeline from the Variabes setting, Variable Groups, Link Variable Group.

 Variable NameValue